Sola-ris/jax-rs-client-test/README.md

 When implementing a `RequestMatcher`, the entity can be accessed via `ClientRequestContext#getEntity`.
 If the matcher requires a different representation of the entity, e.g. a JSON String instead of POJO, it can be converted via an `EntityConverter`, which can be obtained by calling `EntityConverter#fromRequestContext`.
-The `EntityConverter` has the same capabilities as the client that made the request, so if the client has a provider that can handle POJO -> JSON conversion, the `EntityConverter` can do it as well.
+The `EntityConverter` has the same capabilities as the client that made the request, so if the client has a provider that can handle POJO -> JSON String conversion, the `EntityConverter` can do it as well.
 For example:

 [@formatter:off]: #
 ```java